 Essentially, all kinds of businesses benefit as the CLV increases.
 The most significant factor that affects CLV is customer satisfaction.
 Satisfied customers are an asset to your business because they have no reason to seek an alternative.

-But, increasing your CLV isn’t a Herculean task!
+But, increasing CLV isn’t a Herculean task!

 Because retaining a client is a relatively passive activity, you don’t need to convince them to choose your business or implement any services.
 Retaining a customer cost up to five times less than acquiring a new customer.

-Why do you need to calculate CLV?
+Why do you need to calculate customer lifetime value?

 Acquiring new customers is expensive.
 From the marketing spends that go into lead generation to the product being adopted by your user, you’ve covered a long journey before a prospect becomes a customer.